albertlevinb/stock-crypto-forecaster/README.md

 ## Overview

-**Stock Crypto Forecaster** is a full-stack web application that predicts future stock and cryptocurrency prices using Facebook Prophet — a powerful time series forecasting library developed by Meta.
-The app fetches historical market data, displays interactive performance charts, and generates future forecasts to support data-driven financial decisions.
-It now includes OpenAI API integration for personalized, AI-powered financial advice and insights.
+**Stock Crypto Forecaster** is a full-stack web application for forecasting stock and cryptocurrency prices using state-of-the-art time series modeling.
+Built with Flask and React, the app visualizes market data and leverages AI insights to support smarter financial decisions.

 ## Features